 As style integration is rather trendy nowadays, it makes sense that more and more of Thai Massage is done on the table and… on the chair.
 Just like Table Thai, Chair Thai Massage is on the increase.
 Chair Thai can be done at the workplace and that comes in handy.
 Moreover, it means an extra source of income for massage practitioners.

 Perhaps it’s clear that I’m not such a fan of Table Thai myself (seen from out a practitioner’s point of view, not so much that of the receiver).
 Nevertheless, I need to admit that even in Thailand there’s quite a lot of work done on the table, mostly by the blind.
-Thai Massage given by blind masseurs in Thailand is very common and, as far as I have experienced, it’s mostly done on a large table (usually with a size between a single and double bed).
+Thai Massage given by blind masseurs in Thailand is very common and, as far as I have experienced, it’s mostly done on a large massage table, usually with the table having a size between a single and double bed.

 Now, for the blind, I assume that working on a table is more comfortable, easier, because a table gives clear reference points for a practitioner who can’t see.
 I suppose the same reason applies for Chair Thai Massage sessions done by the blind.